GHROTIC/TheRA-RGARC-Guide/README.md

 <br>
 <br>

 *<p align=center> Much thanks to TechToyTinker for bringing this software to the fans of the RG ARC.
-You can find his YouTube Tutorials here: https://www.youtube.com/@TechToyTinkerCompany </p>*
+You can find his YouTube Tutorials here:<br> https://www.youtube.com/@TechToyTinkerCompany </p>*

 <br>